 While both CR and direct radiography (DR) produce a digital image using a medium based on X-rays, CR uses a housing cassette for its imaging plate, much like traditional film-screen systems, while DR lacks the cassette, directly capturing the image on a flat panel detector.
 This makes DR systems noticeably less bulky than systems used for CR X-ray machine.

 3.)
 What Volume of Patients Can a CR System Treat?

 There are different CR systems for different needs.
 If your office does a small volume of patients then you may be able to obtain an adequate low volume CR system for under $30,000, as compared to the $150,000 alternative of a portable direct radiography (DR) system, the other option for flexibility in X-ray exposures.
 As an example of volume grades, the Carestream CR classifies a mid-range patient volume as up to 69 exposures per hour.

 4.)
 Can a CR System Replace a Full X-ray Room?

-Absolutely.
+Absolutely, it is a leading reason for purchasing a CR system.
 A good CR system can be retrofitted to work in an existing exam room while still offering greater flexibility and ease of use.
 Because the images resulting from the exposure are entirely digital, the unit can be shared between multiple exam rooms using a single X-ray generator.